dlivingston/resume/README.md

 * Revamped UI with React and Tailwind CSS, improving responsiveness and consistency across devices.
 * Contributed to the development of award-winning QuProtect Software by collaborating with cross-functional teams to refine the user interface.
-* Led code reviews and conducted usability assessments to enhance the product’s user experience.
+* Led code reviews and introduced component-based development strategies to enhance maintainability and performance.
+* Participated in establishing internal UI libraries and prototyping workflows aligned with product and UX objectives.

 ---